abdeoliveira/auruby/README.md

 # The number of CPU cores to use for `make`. (`nproc` is a good default).
 number_cores: 4

-# Custom options to pass to makepkg.
-This is the best place to control
-# package building behavior globally for auruby.
-# Example: Do not build debug packages, but do strip symbols from binaries.
-makepkg_options: '!debug strip'
 ```

 If this file is not found, the script will use safe defaults.